ssrivasa/assigments/README.md

 - Configure webdriver.
+    - I developed this POC in mac.
     - I used ChromeDriver but you can choose other webdriver eg. Mozilla GeckoDriver
     - So first download ChromeDriver from [http://chromedriver.chromium.org/downloads](http://chromedriver.chromium.org/downloads).
-    - Copy your downloaded **chromedriver.exe** file path.
+    - Copy your downloaded **chromedriver** file path.
-    - Go to `E2EUserJourney\src\test\java\testcases\mytheresa\WebdriverSettings.java` file.
+    - Go to `qliro-seleniumWD-assignment\src\test\java\testcases\mytheresa\WebdriverSettings.java` file.
     - Paste the copied file path in `System.setProperty("webdriver.chrome.driver","Paste path here")`.

-- Configure test email address.
-    - Change the value of `USER_EMAIL` in `E2EUserJourney\src\main\java\variables\mytheresa\UserVariables.java`
-    - Note: with same email address you can not create account , so please change the email address before every run of the test.
+    - I have placed chromedriver withing the project at '/ChromeDriver/chromedriver'

 Project is ready to run.
 Execute following commands and enjoy the automatic web-driver test.